-Hong Kong students hunker down for showdown amid talk of curfew
+Hong Kong students arm themselves for showdown amid talk of curfew

 The demonstrations were initially spurred by what many residents see as the stifling by Beijing of freedoms guaranteed under the “one country, two systems” formula put in place when the former British colony returned to Chinese rule in 1997.

 Anger grew about what many see as police brutality as the protests intensified.
+Police deny brutality and say they have shown restraint in the face of potentially deadly attacks.

+Police said on Thursday they would appoint 100 Correctional Services Department staff, who look after prisons, to reinforce the streets.

+“I cannot see how adding 100 special police will help much,” democratic lawmaker Tanya Chan told Reuters.
+“I don’t know why the government doesn’t adopt measures that can soften the tension rather than intensify conflict.”

 China denies interfering and has blamed Western countries, including Britain and the United States, for stirring up trouble.
 Police deny using excessive force.

-The city’s Education Bureau announced on Thursday that all schools would be shut down through the week due to safety concerns, which usually only happens during typhoons.

-Several universities also announced there would be no classes on campuses for the rest of the year, while several shopping malls closed on Thursday.

-Reporting by Sarah Wu, Kate Lamb, Jessie Pang, Donny Kwok, Twinnie Siu, Anne Marie Roantree, Clare Jim and Felix Tam; Writing by Farah Master and Nick Macfie.
-Editing by Gerry Doyle
+Reporting by Sarah Wu, Kate Lamb, Jessie Pang, Donny Kwok, Twinnie Siu, Anne Marie Roantree, Clare Jim and Felix Tam; Writing by Farah Master and Nick Macfie; Editing by Gerry Doyle, Robert Birsel